takanopontaro/node-puggy/README.md

 ## filters

-Currently, there are 4 filtes in puggy.
+Currently, there are 4 filters in puggy.

 ### blockElement